HardlyDifficult/Tutorials/Chapter2.md

   /// <summary>
   /// Initiated only by PlayDeathEffectsThenDestroy.
   ///
-  /// Starts a Coroutine for any DeathEffects on this
+  /// Plays any DeathEffects then destroys this GameObject.
-  /// GameObject.
   /// </summary>
   void PlayDeathEffectsThenDestroy()
-  {
-    StartCoroutine(PlayDeathEffectsThenDestroyCoroutine());
-  }

-  /// <summary>
-  /// A Unity Coroutine to start DeathEffects and then
-  /// Destroy the gameObject once all complete.
-  /// </summary>
-  /// <returns>Used by Coroutines to manage time.</returns>
-  IEnumerator PlayDeathEffectsThenDestroyCoroutine()
   {
     DeathEffect[] deathEffectList
       = gameObject.GetComponentsInChildren<DeathEffect>();

     float maxTimeUntilObjectMayBeDestroyed = 0;